raintygao/vite-analysis/docs/guide/transformMiddleware.md

   const loadStart = isDebug ?
 Date.now() : 0
   const loadResult = await pluginContainer.load(id, ssr)
   if (loadResult == null) {
-    // if this is an html request and there is no load result, skip ahead to
-    // SPA fallback.
-    if (options.html && !id.endsWith('.html')) {
-      return null
-    }
-    // try fallback loading it from fs as string
-    // if the file is a binary, there should be a plugin that already loaded it
-    // as string
-    // only try the fallback if access is allowed, skip for out of root url
-    // like /service-worker.js or /api/users
     if (options.ssr || isFileAccessAllowed(file, config.server.fsServe)) {
       try {
         code = await fs.readFile(file, 'utf-8')